Table of Contents

 Dogs Allowed?: No

 Details: The Snowshoe Grouse Grind is a well-marked and beginner-friendly place to try out snowshoeing.
-The terrain will give you a solid workout, and on a clear day the views are amazing.
+While not as steep as the real Grouse Grind, the terrain will give you a solid workout, and on a clear day the views are amazing.
 However, there is the cost of the gondola to consider, and the trail can be quite busy.

 Link: Read more here.